MBrunoStem/regex-tutorial/gist-template.md

 ### Flags
-The Flags of our regex are denoted byt the "/" at the beginning an end of our regex.
+The Flags of our regex are denoted by the "/" at the beginning an end of our regex.
 The Flags work with our Anchors to ensure that our searches matches all of our parameters set within the Flags by the Grouping Constructs, Bracket Expressions, Quantifiers, and Character Classes.

 ### Character Escapes
-There is one uniqe Character Escapes present in our regex, but it appears a total of three times in our regex.
+There is one uniqe Character Escape present in our regex, but it appears a total of three times in our regex.

 ```
 \.